Nazism in Brazil: Nazis in Brazil after the war

-After Germany's defeat in World War II, many Nazis who were sought by the Allies as suspected war criminals fled to Brazil and hid among the German-Brazilian communities.
-The most famous case was Josef Mengele, a doctor who became known as the "Angel of Death" at the Auschwitz concentration camp.
-Mengele performed medical experiments with living humans, always without anaesthesia, for the purpose of researching the perfection of the Aryan race.
+After Germany's defeat in World War II, some Nazis sought by the Allies as suspected war criminals fled to Brazil and hid among the German-Brazilian communities.
+The most famous of these was Josef Mengele, a doctor who became known as the "Angel of Death" at the Auschwitz concentration camp.
+Mengele performed medical experiments with living humans, always without anaesthesia, to research the perfection of the Aryan race.
 A good part of the victims of their "scientific experiments" were dwarfs and twins.
-Mengele lived hidden in the interior of São Paulo state from 1970 to 1979, when he drowned in Bertioga, on the coast of São Paulo state, without ever having been recognized.
+Mengele lived hidden in the interior of São Paulo state from 1970 to 1979, when he drowned following a stroke in Bertioga, on the coast of São Paulo state, without ever being recognized.

 Neo-Nazism in Brazil

-Currently in Brazil there are some neo-Nazi groups in action.
-However, there is often an association between these groups and the descendants of Southern Germans.
-Historian Rafael Athaides asserts there is no justification for making such a connection.
-Athaides finds it unlikely that there will be any connection, since a survey of the profiles of the individuals arrested for neo-Nazism shows that none of them are descendants of historical Nazis.
-These are typically young people who are misfits, "devoid of referential identity and who manipulate the signs of Nazism in the world."
+Currently in Brazil there are some active neo-Nazi groups.
+These groups are often associated with the descendants of southern Germans.
+However historian Rafael Athaides asserts there is no justification for making such a connection.
+Athaides finds it unlikely that there is any connection since a survey of the profiles of the individuals arrested for neo-Nazism shows that none of them are descendants of historical Nazis.
+These are typically young misfits who are "devoid of referential identity and who manipulate the signs of Nazism in the world."
 To hold the descendants of southern Germans for the support of separatist and neo-Nazi groups happens even when practices described as "neo-Nazi" are practised by caboclos from the interior of Pará.
 This type of stereotype is criticized in the work of the historian René Gertz.

 Some crimes committed by neo-Nazis have caught the attention of the Brazilian press.
-In 2003, for example, a group of neo-Nazi skinheads forced two young punks to jump off a moving train in Mogi das Cruzes.
+In 2003 for example, a group of neo-Nazi skinheads forced two young men to jump off a moving train in Mogi das Cruzes.
 One of them died and the other lost an arm.
-In São Paulo, the resurgence of the Nazi movement had its origins in the 1980s, when the "Carecas do ABC" emerged, an extreme right-wing group opposed to the trade union movement led by Luiz Inácio Lula da Silva, who emerged in the same region.
+In São Paulo, the resurgence of the Nazi movement had its origins in the 1980s, when the Carecas do ABC emerged.
+This was an extreme right-wing group opposed to the trade union movement led by Luiz Inácio Lula da Silva, who emerged in the same region.
 Since then, communication over the internet has broadened the boundaries of the movement.
-The site Valhala88, deactivated in 2007, received 200 thousand visits daily by users of the country.
+The website Valhala88, deactivated in 2007, received 200 thousand visits daily by users in the country.